 So this section is all about sharing examples of the best dressed walls (shelves, tables. . .) – I just provide the plates, you do all the fabulous styling and take the photographs - thank you!

 Serendipity is a wonderful thing and amazingly, it has happened a few times since I started the business back in May 2014.

-Two examples involve plates on walls in prestigious establishments - the first to happen was the restaurant, Schpoons and Forx, at the new Hilton Hotel in Bournemouth that was styled by Ted Baker.
+The first example was the restaurant, Schpoons and Forx, at the new Hilton Hotel in Bournemouth that was styled by Ted Baker.